glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 - OpenACC offers a programming model and runtime for pragma-based GPU acceleration of C and Fortran apps.
 [No easy support for Jetson yet](https://forums.developer.nvidia.com/t/jetson-nano-and-hpc-sdk/160750).

-I also found that a lot of analytics tools only support Pascal-generation or newer GPUs.
+I also found that many analytics tools only support Pascal-generation or newer GPUs.
 There may be ways to get all of this running by building and installing things by hand, but I was expecting a friendlier experience from a single-board computer.

-It seems like Jetson is really geared towards machine vision and robotics and not as a general platform for learning the NVIDIA software ecosystem for other things like high-performance computing and data analytics.
+It looks to me like Jetson is really geared towards machine vision and robotics;
+it is not as a general platform for learning the NVIDIA software ecosystem for other things like high-performance computing and data analytics.

 [sd-image]: https://developer.nvidia.com/jetson-nano-sd-card-image
 [Getting Started docs]: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit